Christianity in Asia: Armenian Church

 In 1198, a Union was proclaimed between Rome and the Armenian Church by the Armenian catholicos of Sis, Grigor VI Apirat.
 This was not followed in deeds however, as the local clergy and populace was strongly opposed to such a union.
 Again in 1441, the Armenian Catholicos of Sis Grigor IX Musabekiants proclaimed the union of the Armenian and Latin churches at the Council of Florence, but this was countered by an Armenian schism under Kirakos I Virapetsi, which installed the Catholicos see at Edjmiatzin, and marginalized Sis.

-Numerous Roman Catholic missions were also sent to Cilician Armenia to help with rapprochement.
+Numerous Catholic missions were also sent to Cilician Armenia to help with rapprochement.
 The Franciscans were put in charge of these missions.
 William of Rubruck visited Cilicia in 1254, and John of Monte Corvino in 1288.
 The Armenian king Hethoum II (1266–1307) would himself become a Franciscan friar upon his multiple abdications.
 Another such monk was the historian Nerses Balients, who was a member of the "Unitarian" movement advocating unification with the Latin Church.